Campus North Terrace Campus

-The remainder of the degree is made up of free choice electives from within the Faculty of Humanities and Social Sciences or another faculty.
+The remainder of the degree is made up of free choice electives from within the Faculty of Arts or another faculty.

 If studying one of the available majors including Journalism, Marketing, Game Art, Digital Production, Photographic Imaging, Graphic Design or Computer Graphic Imaging and Visual Effects you will undertake eight courses in place of your upper level electives to allow for the major.

 The specialist Journalism curriculum starts in the second year of study.
 This follows the level I core courses shared by all Bachelor of Media students in first year.
 From second year, students study journalism core courses alongside media core courses, and can choose from a wide range of journalism approved electives.
-The remainder of the degree is made up of free choice electives from within the Faculty of Humanities and Social Sciences or another faculty.
+The remainder of the degree is made up of free choice electives from within the Faculty of Arts or another faculty.